enokidotsite/panel/readme.md

 ### **`/views`** contains the views of your site

 This folder must contain the views for your site.
 The names of the files correspond to the names of the `.txt` files in your content folder.
+A views is bound to directory the router, and accepts Choo’s [`state`](https://github.com/choojs/choo#state) and [`emitter`](https://github.com/choojs/choo#events) as it’s only arguments.

 ### **`/assets/index.html`** is your site wrapper template